 - Issues specific to gun shows are discussed in our summary on Gun Shows. ⤴︎

 - Third Way and Americans for Responsible Solutions, What a Difference a Law Makes: Online Gun Sales in States With and Without Background Checks (Sept.
-2013), at: http://www.thirdway.org/subjects/15/publications/744. ⤴︎
+2013), at https://www.thirdway.org/report/what-a-difference-a-law-makes-online-gun-sales-in-states-with-and-without-background-checks. ⤴︎

 - Mayors Against Illegal Guns, In the Business, Outside the Law: How Unlicensed Sellers Are Flooding the Internet with Guns (Dec.
 2013), at https://s3.amazonaws.com/s3.mayorsagainstillegalguns.org/images/InTheBusiness.pdf. ⤴︎